johnosbb/Artificial-intelligence/ObjectDetection/Yolo/C/STM32/ReadMe.md

   - Box 2: Coordinates (x=0.6, y=0.4, w=0.3, h=0.2), Confidence score=0.4, Class probability (dog=0.3, car=0.7)
   - Box 3: Coordinates (x=0.8, y=0.7, w=0.2, h=0.2), Confidence score=0.9, Class probability (dog=0.9, car=0.1)
 - After applying NMS, only the highest confidence boxes are kept (e.g., Box 3), and others with high overlap are discarded.

+### Anchor Boxes

+YOLO uses a technique called anchor boxes (or prior boxes) to help guide the model in predicting bounding box shapes.
+Anchor boxes are predefined bounding boxes with fixed aspect ratios and sizes, which represent typical object shapes.
+For each grid cell, the model predicts the offsets from the anchor boxes to determine the final bounding box.
+The width and height of the predicted bounding box are scaled and adjusted using anchor boxes as a reference.
+This allows the model to detect objects with different aspect ratios and sizes more effectively.